thrive-spectrexq/chatgpt_api-github-repo-search/README.md

 This API is built using JavaScript and relies on the following main components:

-- [Swagger UI](https://swagger.io/tools/swagger-ui/): Swagger UI is used for interactive documentation and testing of the API.
+- **Swagger UI**: Swagger UI is used for interactive documentation and testing of the API.
 It provides a user-friendly interface to explore the available endpoints and make requests.

-- [itty-router-openapi](https://github.com/cloudflare/itty-router-openapi): This library helps create a router for your API based on the OpenAPI Specification.
+- **itty-router-openapi**: This library helps create a router for your API based on the OpenAPI Specification.
 It simplifies the process of defining routes and handling requests.

 ## API Information